SauravMaheshkar/SauravMaheshkar.github.io/content/blog/compression-series/01/01-Rigging-the-Lottery.md

 $$f_{decay}(t \, ; \alpha, T_{end} ) = \frac{\alpha}{2} \left ( 1 + cos(\frac{t \pi}{T_{end}}) \right )$$

-## Drop Criterion
+### Drop Criterion

-Every $\Delta {T}$ steps we drop the connections given by
+Every $\Delta {T}$, steps we drop the connections given by

 $$ArgTopK(-|\theta^{l}|, (1 - s^{l})N^{l})$$

 where $ArgTopK(v,k)$ gives the indices of the top-$k$ elements of vector $v$.

-## Grow Criterion
+### Grow Criterion

 We grow the connections with highest magnitude gradients.
-Newly activated connections are **initialized to zero** and therfore don't affect the output of the network.
+Newly activated connections are **initialized to zero** and therefore don't affect the output of the network.